Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

        `dcterms:creator`, `dcterms:date`, `dcterms:spatial`, `dcterms:language`
        and `dcterms:rights` as facets, and `dcterms:title`, `dcterms:date`, and
        `dcterms:creator` as sort fields.
-       **Important**: with the internal adapter, the facets work only if the module [Reference] is enabled.
     3. Edit the name of the label that will be used for facets and sort fields in the same page.
 The string will be automatically translated if it exists in Omeka.